NE

 Green-Lipped Mussels

-Unique to New Zealand, these large mussels with their distinctive green shell are served steamed, often in a white wine sauce.
+Unique to New Zealand, these large mussels with their distinctive green shell are served steamed, often in white wine and garlic sauce.
+Sustainably farmed in Marlborough Sounds.
+Known for health benefits including anti-inflammatory properties.

 Hokey Pokey Ice Cream